FarmBot-Docs/farmbot-software/v4/Additional-Information/mqtt-broker.md

 ---
 title: "MQTT Gateway"
 slug: "mqtt-broker"
-excerpt: "The intermediary for all messages between FarmBot devices and the web app"
+description: "The intermediary for all messages between FarmBot devices and the web app"
 ---

 * toc